djeada/Statistics-Notes/notes/time_series_analysis/moving_average_models.md

 Moving Average (MA) models are part of time series analysis in statistics, used for forecasting and understanding past data.
 They are crucial for analyzing data points by creating a series of averages of different subsets of the full data set.

+- We can imagine like low pass filter

 ### Moving Average Model (MA)

 A Moving Average model, MA($q$), uses past forecast errors in a regression-like model.
 It involves a linear combination of error terms of the lagged forecast.
 The model is: